Religions and Development

 Scope and syllabus

-Despite projections of increasing secularisation, religions continue to play a vital role in the societies of many developing countries, which has multiple implications for development efforts.
-Major development organisations now seek to integrate religious actors or collaborate with faith-based organisations.
-Religious groups increasingly project their own visions of social advancement and the role of traditions, which may be found to clash with Western values or those of other religions.
-In development studies this configuration has led to a renewal of the controversial debate about religions and development, with new research and publications emerging.
+Despite projections of increasing secularisation, religious beliefs continue to play a vital role in many non-western societies, which has multiple implications for development efforts.
+In contrast to a historical neglect of religious parameters, in recent years major development organisations have sought to integrate religious actors or collaborate with faith-based organisations and engage more substantively with religious idiom in their work.
+In parallel, religious communities have become more vocal about their right to religious expression and increasingly project their own visions of social advancement and the role of traditions, which may be found to clash with Western values or those of other religious communities.
+In development studies, this configuration has led to a renewal of the controversial debate about religions and development, with new research and publications emerging.

-The course thus enables students of religions to engage with a specific field of practice, in which to test and refine their ideas about religion and society.
-Students of development studies are familiarised with the variability of religious sentiments and practices that development efforts in Africa and South Asia are confronted with and will learn about tried strategies of engaging religious actors.
-Participants coming from regional studies in turn will learn to take into account specialist knowledge from other disciplines in deepening their knowledge about cultures, religions, and politics in Africa and South Asia.
+The course will enable students to engage with a specific field of practice, in which to test and refine their ideas about religious beliefs, faith and society.
+Students of development studies will become familiarised with the variability of religious sentiments and practices that development efforts in sub-Saharan Africa and South and Central Asia are confronted with and will learn about tried strategies of engaging with religious beliefs, worldviews and actors across different contexts.
+Participants coming from regional studies will learn to take into account specialist knowledge from other disciplines in deepening their knowledge about cultures, religions, and politics in sub-Saharan Africa and South and Central Asia.
+Students of decolonial studies will become exposed to a genealogy of western thought regarding the module themes, while gender studies students will develop nuanced and evidence-based understanding of the role of religious idiom in the continuation and alleviation of gender-related issues in Africa and Asia, such as domestic violence, issues of sexualities, HIV/AIDs and other health-related issues.